seavalanche/vesnea-obsidian-theme/README.md

 **Monotype font**: default Obsidian (ui-monospace, SFMono-Regular, "Cascadia Mono", "Roboto Mono", "DejaVu Sans Mono", "Liberation Mono", Menlo, Monaco, "Consolas", "Source Code Pro")

 **Math font**: default Obsidian (MJXZERO)

+## Usage
+You can freely use it, modify it, anything.
+You can also inform me if something is broken, otherwise I won't update it unless if I feel compelled to.

+## Disclaimer
+While mainly made for personal use, I want to share it publicly so others can also enjoy the vibe of taking notes with my theme colors.